 Licet felicis recordationis Gregorius Papa praedecessor noster, pia meditatione considerans quantum sit onusta dispendiis, plenaque periculis Ecclesiae Romanae prolixa vacatio: et vigilanter intendens, super hoc de opportuno remedio providere, quandam super electione Romani Pontificis constitutionem ediderit in concilio Lugdunensi; quia tamen experientia docuit, constitutionem eandem multa intolerabilia, nonnulla obscura et propter hoc accelerationi provisionis eiusdem Ecclesiae valde damnosa, immo etiam provisionis ipsius impedimenta et dilationem ingerentia continere; piae memoriae Adrianus Papa praedecessor noster, diligenter lpraemissa considerans et residens in camera sua Lateranensi, in consistorio, nobis et aliis fratribus suis, de quorum numero tunc eramus, praesentibus; bonae memoriae V[icedomino de Vicedomini] Praenestino episcopo, V. [Uberto D' Elci] S. Eustachii diacono, et dilectis filiis G[Guillaume de Bray] tit.
 S. marci presbytero tunc infirmitate detentis, ac S(imon Mompitié de Brie) tituli S. Caeciliae Apostolicae Sedis legato, presbytero, cardinalibus dumtaxat exceptis, constitutionem eandem, quoad omnem ipsius effectum, quidquid posset contingere, solemniter et absolute suspendit; the quamvis post eius obitum nos et dicti fratres, qui tunc supererant, et praesentes etiam in Romana Curia, suspensionem huiusmodi non solum verbis, sed litteris etiam nostro et eorundem sigillis nomitis, concorditer testaremur; nonnulli tamen corda contumacia in damnatam superbiam erigentes, adhibere fidem nostro testimonio tontempserunt; alias etiam infrunitis animis suggerentes huiusmodi nostro testimonio non esse credendum; quamquam insuper aliquorum habet assertio, eundem praedecessorem Adrianum in lecto aegritudinis decumbentem suspensionem revocasse praedictam; nos tamen et iidem fratres frequentes et diligentes super hoc inter nos collationes habuimus; et non solum ab iis, qui revocationis huiusmodi conscii dicebantur, sed ab aliis eiusdem praedecessoris Adriani familiaribus et aliis etiam studuimus veritatem frequentissime indagare; nec invenimus eundem praedecessorem Adrianum ad revocationem praedictam aliquatenus verbo vel literis processisse....

-On his deathbed, according to Pierre of Tarantaise (John XXI), Adrian repeated his suspension order on his deathbed, though there were some who disbelieved even the sworn testimony of the Cardinals.
-Death supervened.
-Pope Adrian V (Fieschi) was buried in Viterbo, in the Church of S. Francesco (Cristofori, 137-185)..
+On his deathbed, it was said, Adrian retracted his suspension order, though there were some who disbelieved even the sworn testimony of the Cardinals that it was not true.
+Death supervened, after a reign of thirty-nine days.
+Pope Adrian V (Fieschi) was buried in Viterbo, in the Church of S. Francesco (Cristofori, 137-185).

 The Brother of Mateo de Romano: Monumenti storici publicati dalla R. Deputazione Veneta di storia patria.
 Serie terza.
 Cronache e diarii, Vol. II.
 Antiche Cronache Veronesi (Venezia 1890), pp. 409-469 "Annales Veronenses"